aquinlan82/RubiksCube/README.md

 **What is it?** Rubiks Cube Simulator.
 You can turn each side or rotate the entire cube.
 Also has a handy screen for remembering the controls and a self scrambler.
-Solver is currently not functioning
+Solver is currently not functioning.
+To see it in action click [here](https://youtu.be/EfHKxPL39Yk)!

 ![Solved Cube](exampleImages/solved.png)

 ![Scrambled Cube](exampleImages/scrambled.png)